WOHL LAB

 Welcome to the Wohl lab!

 Our major goal is to fight visual impairment and blindness at the cellular and molecular level.
-Many retinal diseases such as age-related macular degeneration (AMD), diabetic retinopathy glaucoma, or retinitis pigmentosa lead to impairment of vision and in most cases, blindness.
-Although the impairment of vision is often due to primary damage to the retinal neurons, glia cells play significant roles in this process and can induce secondary neuronal loss.
-We want to understand the role of glia during retinal diseases and our focus lies on Müller glia, the major glia cell type in the retina.
+Many retinal diseases, such as age-related macular degeneration (AMD), diabetic retinopathy, glaucoma, or retinitis pigmentosa, lead to impairment of vision and, in most cases, blindness.
+Although often the impairment of vision is often due to primary damage to the retinal neurons, glia cells play significant roles in this process and can induce secondary neuronal loss.
+We want to understand the role of glia during retinal diseases, and our focus lies on Müller glia, the major glia cell type in the retina.
 We are interested in two major questions:

 1) How can we regenerate a diseased retina?